hlubenow/DungeonDraw/extras/README.md

 A simplified JavaScript-version of the main application.
 Can just handle 'wall' and 'door' at the moment.
 Can load and save though.
 Exchange of .map-files with the Python-version is also possible, as long as the files only contain 'wall' and 'door' (not 'locked door').
-As this is JavaScript (which is part of webpages), you can just run the code on my website [here](https://hlubenow.lima-city.de/dungeondraw.html).
+As this is JavaScript, you can just run the code on my website [here](https://hlubenow.lima-city.de/dungeondraw.html).

 License: GNU GPL, version 3.